 2.)
 Dial adjustments, straps and pads - most helmets come with straps and pads so you can adjust the helmet according to the size of a child's head and as they grow.

-Lots of helmets also have dial adjustments at the back of the helmet which can be much easier to use and give an excellent fit.
+Lots of helmets also have dial adjustments at the back of the helmet which can be easier to use and give an excellent fit.

 Some helmets come with a range of inner pads which are interchangeable to help achieve the best fit for a child.

 The adjust straps should form a tight v under a child's earlobes.
-The strap should be securely fit underneath a child's chin (snug but not too tight).
+The strap should securely fit underneath a child's chin (snug but not too tight).
 They should still comfortably be able to open their mouth with it secured.